Chojnów: Economy

 Chojnów is an industrial and agricultural town.
 Among local products are: paper, agricultural machinery, chains, metal furniture for hospitals, equipment for the meat industry, beer, wine, leather clothing, and clothing for infants, children and adults.

 Sights and nature

 Among the interesting monuments of Chojnów are the 13th-century castle of the Dukes of Legnica (currently used as a museum), two old churches, the Baszta Tkaczy (Weavers' Tower) and preserved fragments of city walls.

 The biggest green area in Chojnów is small forest Park Piastowski (Piast's Park), named after Piast dynasty.
 Wild animals that can be found in the Chojnów area are roe deer, foxes, rabbits and wild domestic animals, especially cats.

 Transport

-The town is served by Chojnów railway station.
+National road 94 bypasses Chojnów to the south.

+The A4 motorway runs to the south of Chojnów.

 Voivodeship road number 328 passes through the town.

+Chojnów has a station on the Legnica-Zgorzelec railway line.